michaelcopeland/thesis_project_audio_recognition/README.md

 # Landmark algorithm

+The Landmark algorithm fingerprints songs to a database.
+Once fingerprinted, a song can be recognized by listening to a few seconds of its content.
+You can listen via microphone or read from a disk.

 In order to fingerprint songs the idea is simple: Put all of your files in one directory and specify how many of them you want added to the database.
 For instance, to fingerprint 23 songs from the folder my_songs run the following line.
 You get the idea.

 <pre> python interface.py -i my_songs -c 23 </pre>